keithbuhler/keithbuhler.github.io/slideshows/business2truth.md

 1. Get some context on religion in the U.S. and the world.
 2. Apply that to business.
 3. Discuss the ways religion affects ethics.

+</section><section data-markdown>

+## Intro

++ Most people are religious; that is, they adhere to a particular religious tradition and/or they believe that the universe was created or sustained by God.
++ Religion and ethics have a complex relationship.

 </section> <section data-markdown>